cloudmesh-community/sp19-516-121/scala.md

 # Scala for Cloud Computing :o: :question:

 Scala is a multi-paradigm programming language aiming to integrate the features of object oriented paradigm with that of functional programing.
 Scala is a statically typed language.
 Scala and Java are interoprable in the sense that libraries written in either language can be used in Scala or Java.

+:o: your code snippets have unusual indentation

 ## Language

 ### Install Scala